Whoami-Parrot/SelfWeather/README.md

 # SelfWeather
-A very simple self-hosting app for the weather using OpenWeatherAPI
+A very simple self-hosting app for the weather using OpenWeatherAPI.

+*Note: The app has just started, soon it will be more advanced*

 # How to use
 * Get an API key from OpenWeather (https://openweathermap.org/api)